 Nevertheless, there can be exceptions to the rule as some companies may see taking out a payday loan as a negative thing.
 This is largely to do with the less than positive perception that the sector has cultivated due to some companies acting badly in the past.

 Unfortunately, that means that having a payday loan in some cases could work against you, even if you make prompt repayments.
 This is one of the things to consider before you apply for a payday loan.

 How payday loans can improve your credit score

-It is definitely possible to take out a payday loan and it have a positive impact on your credit score.
+It is definitely possible to take out a payday loan and it has a positive impact on your credit score.
 This is based on you making prompt repayments for the loan in full, plus any interest.

 The main reason why a payday loan could improve your credit score is that it shows your capacity to pay loans back on time.
 Whether you pay promptly, miss payments or default on them entirely this information is all sent to the three main credit reference agencies in the UK.

 This financial information is collected and stored on your credit file, which is then looked at whenever you make any applications for credit.